sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-disk-failure-diagnostic-module.md

 # Microsoft-Windows-Disk-Failure-Diagnostic-Module

-The Microsoft-Windows-Disk-Failure-Diagnostic-Module controls the Windows® Disk Diagnostic feature on a computer.
+The Microsoft-Windows-Disk-Failure-Diagnostic-Module controls the Windows Disk Diagnostic feature on a computer.
 This feature alerts users to the imminent failure of their hard disks and assists users in backing up their files.
 When imminent disk failure is diagnosed, users are presented with a wizard that helps users initiate backup procedures.

 ## In This Section